What is the Eisenhower Matrix?

 Download this simple but highly effective Free Dynamic Google Sheets Eisenhower Matrix Template via the link below:

-How to make a copy of the template or any Google Sheets document?
+How to Get a FREE copy of the Eisenhower Matrix Google Sheets Template?

 In the top left corner: click on ‘File’ then ‘Make a copy’